Welcome

 KI-Morph — A platform for petabyte-scale image analysis

-I am the organizational lead for the BMBF-funded collaborative project KI-Morph, which aims to develop a platform and infrastructure for petabyte-scale image analysis.
+I am the organizational lead for the BMBF-funded collaborative project KI-Morph, which aims to develop a platform and infrastructure for large-scale image analysis and AI.
 For this we are partnering with researchers from the Karlsruhe Institute of Technology, the Museum of Natural History Stuttgart, the Centre for Organismal Studies Heidelberg, and the Heidelberg University Computing Center.
-Here we focus also on usability, energy efficiency and algorithmic fairness of the used algorithms.
+Here we particularly focus also on user friendliness, energy efficiency and algorithmic fairness of the used algorithms.